This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 14. Ghibli

-If you want something extra, you may want to visit some of the locations which were used in Ghibli movies!
+If you want something extra, you may want to visit some of the locations which were used in Ghibli movies, too.

-When asked about their favourite thing in Japan, many people will (amongst others) answer onsen.
-Taking an onsen, a hot spring filled with mineral-rich spring water heated by geothermal forces that contains several minerals beneficial to the body, is a must-try activity for tourists as it is completely different from taking a bath in other countries around the world.
+When asked about their favourite thing in Japan, many people will answer onsen.
+An onsen is a hot spring filled with mineral-rich spring water that’s heated by geothermal forces and contains several minerals beneficial to the body.
+Needless to say, it is a must-try activity for tourists as it is completely different from taking a bath in other countries around the world.
 It is also a big part of the Japanese culture and the ultimate activity to relax after a day filled with discovering the nature and culture of Japan.
 There are several written and unwritten rules to respect when taking an onsen, a ritual that dates back to at least the 8th century.
 Famous onsen destinations are Kusatsu Onsen, Hakone Onsen and Beppu Onsen.

 16. UNESCO World Heritage Sites

 By now you should know Japan is home to some of the world’s most picturesque places, a rich culture and a long history.
-Indeed, Japan is home to no less than 23 UNESCO World Heritage Sites; 19 Cultural Heritage Sites and 4 Natural Heritage Sites.
+Indeed, Japan is home to 26 UNESCO World Heritage Sites; 19 Cultural Heritage Sites and 4 Natural Heritage Sites.
 Ranging from historically important shrines like Itsukushima Shinto Shrine on Miyajima to unique natural ecological treasures like Mount Fuji or Shiretoko National Park.

 In the history of Japan, a large number of castles were built, many of which were destroyed during the many battles or natural disasters like earthquakes.
 But there are some beautiful castles in Japan that still exist and can be visited, some of which are also designated UNESCO sites.
-A total number of 12 original castles, meaning they have a castle tower (or main keep) that was built during the Edo period or earlier, are located around the country.
+There are also 12 original castles that still remain in Japan, meaning they have a castle tower (or main keep) that was built during the Edo period or earlier.

 Another type of unique cultural event are the Grand Sumo Tournaments that take place at each odd-numbered month and last for two weeks.
 Sumo is Japan’s national sport, but not just a sport.
 In act, sumo is full of shinto rituals and watching a sumo match with a guide will help you to understand this ancient sport even better.
 Watching a sumo game is definitely an experience you should have at least once in your life!